-FY 2007 - (\$558,348) Delaware is using these funds to support overtime enforcement mobilization activities, to provide funding for the Traffic Safety Resource Prosecutor position, to fund maintenance and software updates for the online DUI Tracking System, for paid media efforts coordinated with our mobilizations, and to fund travel and training for OHS staff, law enforcement, and the judiciary.
+FY 2007 - (\$558,348) Delaware is using these funds to support overtime enforcement mobilization activities, to provide funding for the Traffic Safety Resource Prosecutor position, to fund maintenance and software updates for the online DUI Tracking System, for paid media efforts coordinated with our mobilizations, and to fund business travel and training for OHS staff, law enforcement, and the judiciary.

-Delaware does not qualify for Section 410 funds in FY 2008.
-Eligibility criteria requires compliance with 5 of the 8 criteria listed above.
-Currently, Delaware only meets four of those listed.
+Delaware did not qualify for Section 410 funds in FY 2008.
+Eligibility criteria required compliance with 5 of the 8 criteria listed above.
+As of last year, Delaware only met four of those listed.